top of page

 Background

-NCSS is a slow-pitch (6- to 12- foot arc) softball league for men over age 50 who play softball every Tuesday and Thursday.
-It's called the competitive division because many years ago two divisions split into separate leagues, one for more recreational players and one for competitive players (the one in which I play).
+NCSS is a slow-pitch (6- to 12-foot arc) softball league for men over age 50 who play softball every Tuesday and Thursday.
+It's called the competitive division because many years ago, two divisions split into separate leagues, one for more recreational players and one for competitive players (the one in which I play).
 The rec league, http://www.ncseniorsoftball.net/, usually comes up first in Google searches.
 Players are typically more interested in the social aspect of the game.
-Rules are tempered a bit - for example, players can run past bases without penalty and there are no tag plays; they can even get a runner from home plate.
+Rules are tempered a bit - for example, players can run past bases without penalty, and there are no tag plays; they can even get a runner from home plate.
 It is for the less serious athlete.
-It's often called the "lower league" (not a respectful term) due to a lower quality of play.
+It's often referred to as the "rec league" due to its lower quality of play.

 NBC 7/39 aired a story about our league in April 2013 (I was out with a broken ankle and didn't get into it) entitled "Seniors Hit Home Runs."
 It tells the story and shows some of the current players.
 You can watch the two-minute video here: http://www.nbcsandiego.com/on-air/as-seen-on/201375401.html.
 There was also a more recent story of interest in the Coast News at https://thecoastnews.com/sports-talk-sports-break-out-around-north-county-for-people-of-all-ages/.